Frequently Asked Questions

 Do you have and games or fun facilities on site?

-We have dedicated one of our rooms as a ‘games’ room, so you can relax in between a working day or organise a fun social event after hours.
+We have games in the Cafe area, so you can relax during a working day or organise a fun social event after hours.

-We currently have bored games, cards, a Nintendo Wii, projector and full size table tennis (ping-pong).
+We currently have board games, cards, a Nintendo Wii, projector and full-size table tennis (ping-pong).

-Why is KoHub more expensive than most other coworking spaces in Thailand and the region?
+Why is KoHub more expensive than most other spaces in Thailand and the region?

 This question gets asked from time to time.
 So with full transparency, I would like to explain why: